MicrosoftDocs/power-platform/power-platform/developer/unified-experience/install-config-tools.md

 |Folders for reference metadata| Should contain at least the path where you have the extracted the PackagesLocalDirectory folder mentioned in [Extract system metadata](#extract-system-metadata).|

 If after filling in all the fields the **Save** button is still grayed out, you will see error messages with a red border in tooltips on the offending fields.
 Ensure that you entered the correct string value (e.g., "(localdb)\." if you are using LocalDB).
 Also, if you are using LocalDB, you may need to issue the following command from a Command prompt: `sqllocaldb create MSSQLLocalDB -s`.
-Refer https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb .
+More information: [SQL Server Express LocalDB](/sql/database-engine/configure-windows/sql-server-express-localdb).

 You will also get a prompt for elevation as administrator to register the protocol handler and to extract compiler files.
 Go ahead and accept these prompts.